 Many email marketing tools, like Autosponse, will allow you to resend your emails.
 You can reissue an email campaign to those who didn't open it the first time.

 This tip enables you to test various elements of your email.
 You can swap out your call to action or use a different image.
-Make the most of a campaign when it's already been successful.
+Please make the most of a campaign when it's already been successful.

 What Are the Benefits of Email Marketing?

-When you begin to implement the email marketing tips we just reviewed, you will begin to see the numerous benefits.
-When done correctly, email marketing is one of the most effective digital marketing strategies.
+You will see numerous benefits when you implement the email marketing tips we just reviewed.
+Email marketing is one of the most effective digital marketing strategies when done correctly.
 You can easily stay in touch with your customer base while improving your sales.

 Email marketing costs less than other traditional types of marketing.
 You don't have to worry about postage or print costs.
 You also don't have to spend money on advertisements or billboard placement.